-Line 8 - In certain instances when an EZ corporation has been decertified, the amount of credit to be recaptured must be augmented by an interest charge.
-For information on how to compute the augmented recapture amount, see TSB-M-86(13.3)C.
+Line 11 - In certain instances when an EZ corporation has been decertified, the amount of credit to be recaptured must be augmented by an interest charge.
+For information on how to compute the augmented recapture amount, see TSB-M-86(13.3)C, (5.3)I, Decertification of Economic Development Zone Business.

-Schedule D - Part I - Computation of EZ investment tax credit
+Schedule D - Part I - Computation of EZ-ITC

-Line 14 - New York C corporations: If the amount on line 12 is greater than the amount on line 13, subtract line 13 from line 12.
-This is the amount of your EZ investment tax credit.
-If the amount on line 13 is greater than the amount on line 12, you have a net recaptured EZ investment tax credit; subtract line 12 from line 13.
+Line 17 - New York C corporations: If the amount on line 15 is greater than the amount on line 16, subtract line 16 from line 15.
+This is the amount of your EZ-ITC.
+If the amount on line 16 is greater than the amount on line 15, you have a net recaptured EZ-ITC; subtract line 15 from line 16.
 Add this recaptured credit amount back to the tax due on your franchise tax return.

-New York S corporations: If the amount on line 12 is greater than the amount on line 13, subtract line 13 from line 12.
-This is the amount of your EZ investment tax credit.
-Transfer that amount to Form CT-34-SH, line 17.
-If the amount on line 13 is greater than the amount on line 12, you have a net EZ investment tax credit recapture; subtract line 12 from line 13.
-Transfer that amount to Form CT-34-SH, line 18.
+New York S corporations: If the amount on line 15 is greater than the amount on line 16, subtract line 16 from line 15.
+This is the amount of your EZ-ITC.
+Transfer that amount to Form CT-34-SH.
+If the amount on line 16 is greater than the amount on line 15, you have a net EZ-ITC recapture; subtract line 15 from line 16.
+Transfer that amount to Form CT-34-SH.

-Schedule D - Part II - Computation of EZ employment incentive credits
+Schedule D - Part II - Computation of EZ-EIC

-Line 19 - New York C corporations: If the amount on line 17 is greater than the amount on line 18, subtract line 18 from line 17.
-This is the amount of your EZ employment incentive credit.
-If the amount on line 18 is greater than the amount on line 17, you have a net recaptured EZ employment incentive credit; subtract line 17 from line 18.
+Line 22 - New York C corporations: If the amount on line 20 is greater than the amount on line 21, subtract line 21 from line 20.
+This is the amount of your EZ-EIC.
+If the amount on line 21 is greater than the amount on line 20, you have a net recaptured EZ-EIC; subtract line 20 from line 21.
 Add this recaptured credit amount back to the tax due on your franchise tax return.

-New York S corporations: If the amount on line 17 is greater than the amount on line 18, subtract line 18 from line 17.
-This is the amount of your EZ employment incentive credit.
-Transfer that amount to Form CT-34-SH, line 17.
-If the amount on line 18 is greater than the amount on line 17, you have a net EZ employment incentive credit recapture; subtract line 17 from line 18.
-Transfer that amount to Form CT-34-SH, line 18.
+New York S corporations: If the amount on line 20 is greater than the amount on line 21, subtract line 21 from line 20.
+This is the amount of your EZ-EIC.
+Transfer that amount to Form CT-34-SH.
+If the amount on line 21 is greater than the amount on line 20, you have a net EZ-EIC recapture; subtract line 20 from line 21.
+Transfer that amount to Form CT-34-SH.

-Schedule E - Part I - Computation of EZ employment incentive credit and EZ investment tax credit used (New York C corporations only)
+Schedule E - Part I - Computation of EZ-EIC and

-Use Column A to determine the amount of EZ employment incentive credit that you may apply in the current period.
+EZ-ITC used (New York C corporations only) Use Column A to determine the amount of EZ-EIC that you may apply in the current period.

-Use Column B to determine the amount of EZ investment tax credit that you may apply in the current period.
+Use Column B to determine the amount of EZ-ITC that you may apply in the current period.

-Line 20, Column A - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ employment incentive credit.
-If you wish to apply the EZ investment tax credit before the EZ employment incentive credit, be sure to also subtract the EZ investment tax credit used this period (shown on line 24, Column B).
-Certain credits must be applied before the EZ employment incentive credit.
+Line 23, Column A - Enter your franchise tax from Form CT-3, line 78, or CT-3-A, line 77, minus the total amount of any tax credits you are claiming before the EZ-EIC.
+If you wish to apply the EZ-ITC before the EZ-EIC, be sure to also subtract the EZ-ITC used this period (shown on line 27, Column B).
+Certain credits must be applied before the EZ-EIC.
 Refer to the instructions of your franchise tax return to determine the order of credits that applies, or refer to Form CT-600, Ordering of Corporation Tax Credits.